 Vulnerability Assessment / Vulnerability Scan

 A scan through the whole network that looks for and reports on known vulnerabilities in endpoints and all other network devices.
 There are two types of scans, internal and external.
-Internal is run inside the network by an administrator or by a bad guy that has penetrated the network and looks for more ways to get and stay inside the network.
+Internal is run inside the network by an administrator or by a bad actor that has penetrated the network and looks for more ways to get and stay inside the network.
 External scans the company from the outside in and looks at the website and their web applications.
-KnowBe4 provides the external, outside-in type of scan as a service.

 Spamming over Internet telephony.
 Much like getting spam email, a voice over Internet Protocol (VoIP) user can get junk voicemails.
 Spammers simply send a voicemail messages to thousands of IP addresses at a time.